How to Have fun as a Family for Free or Cheap

 5. Obstacle Course

-Head to your local park or look for an outdoor fitness ground to use as an obstacle course.
+Head to your local park or look for an outdoor fitness ground to use as an obstacle course, otherwise you can create your own.

 Set your own rules then compete.